HighCapable/SweetDependency/docs/guide.md

 If your project is still managed using the `buildscript` method, please migrate to the new method, otherwise errors will occur.

+If your project cannot be managed using `dependencyResolutionManagement`, you can refer to the [Custom Preferences](#custom-preferences) at the bottom of this page, use traditional library dependency management by configuring `isUseDependencyResolutionManagement = false`.

 ## Quick Start

 First, open `settings.gradle` or `settings.gradle.kts` of your root project.